shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 ## Electricity

 Next you have an Overview of your total electricity consumption and you can deep dive into the electricity usage data.
 The Overview displays the collection of bar graphs with pie charts for analysis.
 For convenience, you can select Date Range, Asset Types, Asset Groups, and Suppliers for comparison.
 You can also view your cumulative emissions throughout all the years you have data for.

-The X Value and Y Value are the filters used to compare your asset consumption and the emissions released in tCO₂e.

 ![Electricity Overview charts](https://klappir-static.s3.amazonaws.com/img/learn/Electricity-Overview.png)